gvwilson/sensibleadventures/nardica/nardica.md

 her tone saying what her words didn't, that there was no point hiding from a problem that wasn't going to go away.

-"Well, if you change your mind," Doctor Johel said.
-She scribbled a signature on the slip of paper the waiter brought her and stood.
+"Well, if you change your mind," Doctor Johel said, tapping the bracelet on her wrist against the tablet the waiter held out and standing.

-"What's that for?"
-Iffy asked tentatively.

-"What's---oh."
-A smile flashed across Doctor Johel's face.
-"It's how people used to pay for things.
-It doesn't mean anything any longer, but they've kept up the tradition."
-Iffy nodded,
-still not sure how writing on a piece of paper could pay for something, and followed the three adults into the corridor.

 They were halfway back to the stairs when the second explosion shook the building.
 The blast felt like being hit hard with a giant pillow.
-It knocked Iffy off her feet and the wind out of her lungs.
-Aunt Naggie hit the floor awkwardly beside her, but Wales caught Doctor Johel before she fell.
+Aunt Naggie stumbled and fell awkwardly to the floor.
 All the lights went out.
 Red emergency panels---completely off the network, with their own power supplies---kicked in half a second later,